Chr0nos/motorized/README.md

     friends: Optional[List["User"]]

-# you will probably have to updated the forwared reference with:
+# you will have to updated the forwared reference with:
 User.update_forward_refs()
 ```